Joan Baez: 1980s and 1990s

 In 1980, Baez was given honorary Doctor of Humane Letters degrees by Antioch University and Rutgers University for her political activism and the "universality of her music".
 In 1983, she appeared on the Grammy Awards, performing Dylan's anthemic "Blowin' in the Wind", a song she first performed twenty years earlier.
 Baez also played a significant role in the 1985 Live Aid concert for African famine relief, opening the U.S. segment of the show in Philadelphia, Pennsylvania.
 She has toured on behalf of many other causes, including Amnesty International's 1986 A Conspiracy of Hope tour and a guest spot on their subsequent Human Rights Now! tour.

 Baez found herself without an American label for the release of Live Europe 83 (1984), which was released in Europe and Canada but not released commercially in the U.S. She did not have an American release until the album Recently (1987) on Gold Castle Records.
 In 1987, Baez's second autobiography, called And a Voice to Sing With, was published and became a New York Times bestseller.
 That same year, she traveled to the Middle East to visit with and sing songs of peace for Israel and the Palestinians.

-In May 1989, Baez performed at a music festival in communist Czechoslovakia called Bratislavská lýra.
+In May 1989, Baez performed at a music festival in Communist Czechoslovakia called Bratislavská lýra.
 While there, she met future Czechoslovak president Václav Havel, whom she let carry her guitar so as to prevent his arrest by government agents.
 During her performance, she greeted members of Charter 77, a dissident human-rights group, which resulted in her microphone being shut off abruptly.
 Baez then proceeded to sing a cappella for the nearly four thousand gathered.
 Havel cited her as a great inspiration and influence in that country's Velvet Revolution, the revolution in which the Soviet-dominated Communist government there was overthrown.

 Baez recorded two more albums with Gold Castle: Speaking of Dreams, (1989) and Brothers in Arms (1991).
 She then landed a contract with a major label, Virgin Records, recording Play Me Backwards (1992) for Virgin shortly before the company was purchased by EMI.
 She then switched to Guardian, with whom she produced a live album, Ring Them Bells (1995), and a studio album, Gone from Danger (1997).

 In 1993, at the invitation of Refugees International and sponsored by the Soros Foundation, she traveled to the war-torn Bosnia and Herzegovina region of former-Yugoslavia in an effort to help bring more attention to the suffering there.
 She was the first major artist to perform in Sarajevo since the outbreak of the Yugoslav civil war.

-In October of that year, Baez became the first major artist to perform in a professional concert presentation on Alcatraz Island (a former U.S. federal prison) in San Francisco, California, in a benefit for her sister Mimi's Bread and Roses organization.
+In October 1993, Baez became the first major artist to perform in a professional concert presentation on Alcatraz Island (a former U.S. federal prison) in San Francisco, California, in a benefit for her sister Mimi's Bread and Roses organization.
 She later returned for another concert in 1996.